kvvloten/ansible_modules_and_plugins/README.md

 ### samba_dns

-Manage a zone in samba-dns
+Manage a zone in samba-dns (IPv6 not implemented)

 ```ansible
 -  samba_dns_zone: